Cepher-Bible/Kjv-Style-Covenant-Just/New-Testament/REVELATION.md

 \v 4 Nevertheless I have somewhat against thee, because thou hast left thy first love.

-\v 5 Remember therefore from whence thou art fallen, and repent, and do the first works; or else I will come unto thee quickly, and will remove thy candlestick out of his place, except thou repent.
+\v 5 Remember therefore from whence thou art fallen, and turn, and do the first works; or else I will come unto thee quickly, and will remove thy candlestick out of his place, except thou turn.

 \v 6 But this thou hast, that thou hatest the deeds of the Nicolaitans, which I also hate.